 Major Attractions of Bharatpur Bird Sanctuary

-The Keoladeo Ghana Bird Sanctuary provides a natural place filled with peace and tranquility, which is usually missing at popular tourist destinations.
+The Keoladeo Ghana Bird Sanctuary provides a natural place in India filled with peace and tranquility, which is usually missing at popular tourist destinations.
 The semi-arid forest of the park is replete with diverse vegetation.
 The dry deciduous forest is peppered with unique flora.
 Have a look at some of the major attractions of Bharatpur Bird Sanctuary.

 1. Unique Flora

 The park is known for its amazing flora and fauna.
 The forest is filled with Babool, Jamun, Ber, Kandi, and Kadam trees, typical of this area.
 Another plant that grows and flourishes in the forest is Pilu.
 It is a hardwood plant and is found in abundance.
 The park also boasts unique aquatic vegetation.
 Waterfowls have a good time gorging on these plants.

 Bharatpur Bird Sanctuary is one of the best feeding and breeding grounds for unique resident and migratory birds.
 An erstwhile duck-hunting reserve of the royalties, the park now houses a variety of birds like pelicans, cranes, ducks, geese, hawks, eagles, stints, shanks, warblers, wagtails, flycatchers, wheatears, larks, buntings, and pipits.